BirdsWind/Jobs/README.md

-# Where are the IT Jobs today in Sweden?
+# Where Are the IT Jobs in Sweden Today?

 ## Background
-I got laid off last year.
-I started to look for jobs this year without luck.
-10+ years mobile development experience, last job at Spotify, Nope!
-That makes me reflect,  where are the jobs nowadays?
-I understand that market is tough considering the global recession, but 1 tech job with over 100 applications, that's frustrating!
+I was laid off last year and started looking for jobs this year, but without any luck.
+With over 10 years of experience in mobile development and my last position at Spotify, I still haven't found anything.
+This has made me reflect: where are the jobs nowadays?

+I understand that the market is tough due to the global recession, but seeing one tech job attracting over 100 applicants is disheartening!

-I start to think, a lot of you, are like me, sitting in front of the computer, sending out hundreds of apllications without luck.
-I thought I need to understand where the IT jobs are nowadays, so that I can have a better chance.
+I started to wonder if many of you are like me—sitting in front of your computer, sending out hundreds of applications without success.
+That’s when I realized I need to understand where the IT jobs are today, so I can better target my efforts.

-## How Does The Script Work?
+## How Does the Script Work?
-I wrote a python script, taking content from the arbetsförmedlingen, platsbanken (filter: Stockholm, IT), saved it as a text file.
-In my python script, I set a few common IT keywords to check what jobs are listed most frequent.
-Then I visualize it as a chart.
+I wrote a Python script that processes job postings from Arbetsförmedlingen Platsbanken (filteres: Stockholm and IT jobs).
+The search results are saved as a text file, the script searches for common IT-related keywords to identify the most frequently listed jobs.

+The output from the script is visualized in the chart below:

 ![Search Result](result.png)

-## How to reuse the script?
+## How to Reuse the Script
- For you to resue the script in your market, change the content in the textfile, change the search keyboards in the python script.
-All the functions shoud work properly.

-## Limitation of the script
+To reuse the script for your market:

-Initially, I would like to scrape the dynamic content from the arbetsförmedlingen, platsbanken, the data was fetched by javascript, I could not get the real content, but just some variable names, like ids.
-If you want to spend time into making this work, that's great.
-It is a just an adhoc experiment for me.
-I hope this can help me and others.
+1. Replace the content in the text file with job postings from your region or industry.
+2. Update the search keywords in the Python script.

+All the functions should work as intended after these adjustments.

+## Script Limitations
+Initially, I wanted to scrape the dynamic content directly from Arbetsförmedlingen Platsbanken, but the website uses JavaScript to fetch its data.
+Even with some twists, I could only retrieve variable names, like IDs, rather than the actual content.

+If you have the time and skills to make the scraper work, that would be fantastic!
+For me, this is just an ad hoc experiment.
+I hope it can help both myself and others gain better insights into the job market.